rebuilt/capstone-proposal/proposal.md

 ### Photo

-- file_name
-- file_type
-- file_size
+- file_name:string
-- gps_location
+- url:string
+- owner:references -> Photo belongs to User
-- tags
+- address:string
-- collection
+- latitude:string
-- user
+- longitude:string
+- date_tags:references -> Photo has_many Date_Tags
+- location_tags:references -> Photo has_many Location_Tags
+- custom_tags:references -> Photo has_many Custom_tags
+- comments:references -> Photo has_many comments

 ### Album

+- title:string
+- owner:references -> Album belongs_to User
+- photos:references -> Album has_many Photos
+- shares:references -> Album has_many Users as shares

+### Date_Tag

+- start_date:date
+- end_date:date
-- authorized_users: users
+- title:string
-- user: references (owner of album)

-### Tag
+### Location_Tag

+- address:string
+- latitude:string
+- longitude:string
-- name
+- title:string

+### Custom_tag

-- photo_id: references
+- title:string

 ### Comment

 - body:text
-- user:references
+- user:references -> Comment belongs_to User
-- photo:references
+- photo:references -> Comment belongs_to Photo

 ### User

+- username:string
+- first_name:string
-- first_name
+- last_name:string
-- last_name
+- email:string
-- email
+- password:string
-- Photos
+- photos:references -> User has_many Photos
-- Album
+- albums:references -> User has_many Albums

 ## Third party services

 Include a list of all third party services that you envisage using in your project.
 For each one, indicate what they will be used for.
 These include:

-- Ruby gems or JavaScript libraries outside of those bundled with Ruby on Rails by default.
+Ruby gems or JavaScript libraries outside of those bundled with Ruby on Rails by default.

-- Active Storage - To store files and to parse exif data
+- Active Storage - To coordinate the storing of files and to parse exif data
-- Amazon S3
+- Amazon S3 - Storage endpoint
-- Google maps gem
+- Geocoder gem - Upon creation of a photo record, reverse geocode the lat/long coordinates embedded in a photo to populate the address tags for the Photo
+- Google maps javascript API - Embed a dynamic map on the frontend and populate map with markers corresponding to locations where the photos were taken
-- Bootstrap 5 CSS
+- Bootstrap 5 CSS - For styling
+- Webpacker - For packaging assets into consumable resources for the browser
+- Stimulus - For linking html elements to javascript objects
+- Tiny slider - A javascript library for populating the maps view with a row of photos.
 - Password hashing: bcrypt gem
 - Pagination: Kaminari
 - Deployment service: Heroku
 - Database: PostgreSQL, pg gem
 - Rails 6
-- Webpacker
-- Stimulus
-- Docker
-- Tiny slider